brierl/Mouse_WOI/README.md

 Length block (s): seconds per epoch for FFT calculation.
 Example =10
 StD cutoff: number of standard deviations above the mean to threshold GVTD trace.
 Example =1
 Option: Hgb correction option.
 Options either ratio or ex-em.
 Example =ex-em
+Value: Z(r) threshold used for node calculation.
+Example =0.3

 Notes:
 ***For averaging purposes (later), format excel documents so all mice that are going to be averaged together are in sequential lines.
 Mice in different groups should be separated by at least one line.